malpa222/portfolio/_pages/personal.md

 ## Project plan

 The personal project in this specialization is not strictly tied to our personal track.
-Therefore, I have decided to put my efforts into learning the Go programming language by researching the BitTorrent protocol.
+Therefore, I have decided to explore the peer-to-peer file sharing network created by the BitTorrent protocol.
+I have always found torrents interesting, and I believe it is a good exercise for this semester to look at file sharing from a security perspective.
+Since BitTorrent was initially created in 2001, a lot of things in the world of computer security have changed.
+The protocol's  security has remained fairly the same throughout the years, so I want to explore what and how could be changed in the specification.

-Go is becoming an increasingly popular choice for backends and cloud environments.
-Developed at Google in 2007, Go was aimed to solve some engineering problems that the company was facing back then.
-Since its inception, the language has proven to be fast, maintainable and easily scalable.
+I want to use the Go programming language for developing a couple of proof-of-concepts for the project.
+The language is becoming more and more popular in the industry, because of it's small learning curve, automatic garbage collection and speed.
+Therefore, I will try to use Go in different use cases to discover the potential of the language.

 ### Research questions